rkguria/GVPM_Odisha_Drought/README.md

 All scripts are written in **R** and organized to follow the methodological workflow of the manuscript.

 Directory:

-R_code/
+Directory:

-Scripts are numbered and should be executed sequentially:
+Scripts should be executed sequentially:

 1. `01_Bias_Correction_CMIP6.R` – Bias correction of CMIP6 rainfall using quantile mapping
 2. `02_CMIP6_Model_Evaluation.R` – Evaluation of CMIP6 rainfall against IMD observations